w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 - Examples:
   - A person's height prediction → data: joint lengths, label: height (cm)
   - Pedestrian Detection → data: images, label: presence of a pedestrian (yes/no)
-  - Pedestrian Localization → data: images, label: position of the pedestrain (x, y, w, h)
+  - Pedestrian Localization → data: images, label: position of the pedestrian (x, y, w, h)
   - Audio classification numbers → data: audio sequences, label: number ('five')

 A single data is therefore defined as annotated if it is associated with a label